 A short sale is a real estate transaction wherein the lender agrees to accept less than the mortgage amount owed by the homeowner.
 Short Sales can be a great alternative to foreclosure for home sellers, and an opportunity for buyers to purchase a property below its market value.

 Foreclosed homes are available for purchase either through bank auctions, where they sell multiple properties in lots, or through bank-trusted real estate agents.
+It's always recommended to have an agent helping you out in such a purchase.

 Real Estate Owned properties (REOs) are a mixture of short sale and foreclosure.
-REO properties are generally properties that did not sell to a third part at foreclosure auctions, and so are legally under the bank’s ownership.
+REO properties are generally properties that did not sell to a third party at foreclosure auctions and so are legally under the bank’s ownership.
 REOs can offer big opportunities to buyers, as the banks are generally motivated to sell them quickly, resulting in steep discounts that put a property’s price well below market value.

 Having a real estate agent that has experience in REOs is invaluable to your transaction.
 Although the process of buying real estate owned properties is similar, your agent will be able to help you navigate negotiating with lenders and how to calculate future costs.